About the Fair Work Ombudsman

 Download the fact sheet:

 Who are we?

 The Office of the Fair Work Ombudsman is an independent statutory agency created by the Fair Work Act 2009 (FW Act).
-The Fair Work Ombudsman (FWO) and head of the agency is Natalie James.
+The Fair Work Ombudsman (FWO) and head of the agency is Sandra Parker.
 The FWO is supported by staff who assist with the performance of workplace compliance and advisory functions set out in the FW Act.

 The FWO has offices throughout Australia that are located in the capital cities and regional areas of all states and territories.